resmaili/geolocation/README.md

 ## Running

-### Step 1: Place files that you want to convert into the “input folder”
+### Step 1: Update the path of the file that you want to convert in the "filename" variable
 Before doing anything, you need to have ABI L2 NetCDF files.
-Place the files that you wish to convert into the input folder.
+At the bottom the program, under main(), you can update the filename variable.
+Change the outname variable to something meaningful (should indicate if it's L1 or L2, CONUS or FD, the satellite, date generated, etc).
 It may take a few minutes to run, particularly with high-resolution fulldisk products.

+Note: On Mac/Linux, the paths are written with a forward slash (/) whereas on PCs, it's written with two backslashes (\\\\)

 ### Step 2: Run the script

 #### Option 1: Command line
 Open the terminal on your respective OS:
 * Windows: search for the "Anaconda Prompt" on your local computer or find it manually in your list of programs.
+You will need to write the full path of the python script (including to the input files).
+You may have to manually tell Windows to associate python with \*.py files.

 * Mac: open the terminal.

 You can run the script via the Anaconda Prompt or terminal by typing:
 ```
-python main_input_output.py
+python main.py
 ```

 #### Option 2: Run in the Spyder development environment
-Open the Anaconda Navigator, run Spyder, and then open the main_input_outpu.py script.
+Open the Anaconda Navigator, run Spyder, and then open the main.py script.
 You can simply press the big "Play" button at the top to run the script.

 ### Step 3: Check the Output
-Finished files will be saved in as latlon-[L1b/L2]_[conus/fulldisk].nc
+Finished files will be saved in as latlon-[L1b/L2]\_[conus/fulldisk].nc

-To check the results, NetCDF files can be easilly viewed using [Panoply](https://www.giss.nasa.gov/tools/panoply/).
+To check the results, NetCDF files can be easily viewed using [Panoply](https://www.giss.nasa.gov/tools/panoply/).

 ## Author
 * **Rebekah Bradley Esmaili** [bekah@umd.edu](mailto:bekah@umd.edu)